waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-- **Immediate Maintenance is Mandatory:** I must perform maintenance (notepad, agents) and fix tools *immediately*.
-Deferring these actions is a critical process failure.
-My delay in fixing the pathfinder was a major error.
-- **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
-This structured approach prevents chaos and tunnel vision.
+- **Systematic Debugging is Mandatory:** My previous brute-force method of fixing tools was a critical failure.
+I must use `run_code` with print statements and my `code_debugger_agent` to systematically diagnose issues before attempting a fix.
-- **Falsify Your Beliefs:** To avoid confirmation bias, I must actively try to disprove my own conclusions with alternative tests after an initial hypothesis is confirmed.
+- **Falsify Your Beliefs:** I must actively try to disprove my own conclusions with alternative tests after an initial hypothesis is confirmed.
+My assumption that B2F was disconnected was a major case of confirmation bias, which the system warnings corrected.

 # II.
 Game Mechanics & Battle Intel
 ## A. Tile Mechanics & Traversal